-True Stories Told Live is a simple idea.
+True Stories (Told Live) Toronto is a simple idea.
 A bunch of people having a drink in a back room in West Toronto, listening to other people telling true stories.

 It’s not comedy, though it’s allowed to be funny.
 It’s not educational, but you might learn something.
 It’s not musical, but, each show, we include a story-telling musician.